shh-dlce/qmss-2016/tutorial_sqlite.md

 Each row in the `phonemes` table contains information about one phoneme encountered in a phoneme inventory associated with a language.

+Database fields are explicitely typed (as opposed to columns in CSV files).

 ### Querying the database